boatbomber/Highlighter/README.md

 Highlighter.defaultLexer: Lexer
 ```

-The built-in Luau lexer, used whenever props don't provide one.
+The read-only built-in Luau lexer, used whenever props don't provide one.
+Assigning to `Highlighter.defaultLexer` is not supported, it is read-only.
 Its scanning flow is documented in [docs/lexer.md](docs/lexer.md).
 Its `navigator` factory is what lets `highlight` reuse cached tokens across edits, so typing near the end of a source only rescans and rebuilds the tail lines.
 A custom lexer without one still works and pays a full scan per update, and a navigator missing any part of the `TokenNavigator` contract is ignored the same way rather than crashing.